d-morrison/IntroStatActivities/10-Exam2-Review.Rmd

 \newpage

-1. Use the provided Exam 2 Review R script file and analyze the following research question: The proportion of university graduates in the US is 42%.
+1. Use the appropriate Exam 2 Review R script file and analyze the following research question: The proportion of university graduates in the US is 42%.
 "Is there evidence that the proportion of university graduates in the Islands differs from the proportion in the US?"

 a.
 Parameter of Interest:
 \vspace{0.3in}